nksharma063/git_assignment_HeroVired/README.md

 git checkout to branch
 git commit , add and push to branch normally

+# Steps i followed, are in "main" branch, later space was not available to work on another branch becasue the quota is full.

+### git lfs install
+### git lfs track "*.iso", "*.pdf", "*.gzip", "*.zip"
+### git add .gitattributes  --> it will add above extesion so in future when you will do some activity in branch , it will perform some oeratopn.
+### i added the files and when cloned teh same repo in different machine only pointers are copied but some git lfs was broken in ubuntu so further not able to work.
+### i created  lfs branch but further was not abel to complete.

 Complete Documentation
 In the repository ‘git_assignment_HeroVired’, create a branch ‘lfs’.
 Upload any large file whose size is over ‘200mb’ and try to push this file into the repository.
 Like Git, Git LFS commands are separated into high level ("porcelain")